esalazarv/oyster-test/README.md

 ````dotenv
 REACT_APP_API_HOST=http://localhost:3000
 ````
-_Note: Change this value if you had configured another port for the API in you docker-compose.yml.
+_Note: Change this value if you have configured another port for the API in you docker-compose.yml.
 If you are in production the api host must ends with the path `/api` because the reverse proxy handles those requests with this rule.
 Example: `http://my-domain.com/api`_